ClickHouse/ClickHouse/docs/en/development/tests.md

 Though we cannot run all tests on all variant of builds, we want to check at least that various build variants are not broken.
 For this purpose we use build tests.

+We also test that there are no translation units that are too long to compile or require too much RAM.

+We also test that there are no too large stack frames.

 ## Testing for Protocol Compatibility {#testing-for-protocol-compatibility}

 When we extend ClickHouse network protocol, we test manually that old clickhouse-client works with new clickhouse-server and new clickhouse-client works with old clickhouse-server (simply by running binaries from corresponding packages).

+We also test some cases automatically with integrational tests:
+- if data written by old version of ClickHouse can be successfully read by the new version;
+- do distributed queries work in a cluster with different ClickHouse versions.

 ## Help from the Compiler {#help-from-the-compiler}